Ricky Gervais claims there’s just ‘one thing it’s fine’ to joke about

 Ricky Gervais says working class are only people comedians can still joke about

-‘It’s the one thing it seems to be fine to take the mickey out of,’ Gervais said ahead of new Netflix standup
+‘It’s the one thing it seems to be fine to take the mickey out of,’ he said ahead of new Netflix standup

 Ricky Gervais has claimed that working-class people are the only group that comedians can make jokes about without facing backlash.